Rex Burkhead: Cincinnati Bengals

-After being selected by the Cincinnati Bengals in the sixth round of the 2013 NFL draft with the 190th overall pick, he signed with the team on May 13, 2013.
-Burkhead played in all four preseason games, rushing 28 times for 130 yards with one touchdown, and five receptions for 39 yards.
-However, plagued by a hamstring injury all season, he was active for only one of the team's 16 games, making his NFL debut on November 10 playing on special teams in a 20–17 loss to the Baltimore Ravens.
+After being selected by the Cincinnati Bengals in the sixth round (190th overall) of the 2013 NFL draft, Burkhead signed with the team on May 13, 2013.
+He played in all four preseason games, rushing 28 times for 130 yards and a touchdown, and five receptions for 39 yards.
+However, plagued by a hamstring injury all season, Burkhead was active for only one of the team's 16 games, making his NFL debut on November 10 playing on special teams in a 20–17 loss to the Baltimore Ravens.